MicrosoftDocs/azure-docs/articles/app-service/manage-backup.md

 ## Configure partial backups

 Partial backups are supported for custom backups (not for automatic backups).
-Sometimes you don't want to backup everything on your app.
+Sometimes you don't want to back up everything on your app.
 Here are a few examples:

 * You [set up weekly backups](#configure-custom-scheduled-backups) of your app that contains static content that never changes, such as old blog posts or images.
-* Your app has over 10 GB of content (that's the max amount you can backup at a time).
+* Your app has over 10 GB of content (that's the max amount you can back up at a time).
-* You don't want to backup the log files.
+* You don't want to back up the log files.

 To exclude folders and files from being stored in your future backups, create a `_backup.filter` file in the [`%HOME%\site\wwwroot` folder](operating-system-functionality.md#network-drives-unc-shares) of your app.
 Specify the list of files and folders you want to exclude in this file.